SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 ![alt text](/images/ec2-instance-details.png "EC2 instances details")

-# Gaining admin access to the Solace PubSub+ EBS
+# Gaining admin access to the Solace PubSub+ Software Event Broker

 ## Using SSH connection to the individual event brokers

-For persons used to working with Solace PubSub+ EBS console access, this is still available with the AWS EC2 instance:
+For persons used to working with event broker console access, this is still available with the AWS EC2 instance:

 * Copy the Key Pair file used during deployment (KeyPairName) to the Linux Bastion Host.
 The key must not be publicly viewable.
 ```